Basic Turbocharger Maintenance Tips

 Ongoing Turbocharger Maintenance – How to Avoid Problems

-Turbochargers we supply should give many years of good use as long as the vehicle and turbo are maintained in a regular fasion and at a minimum, in accordance with vehicle manufacturer recommendations.
+The Turbochargers we supply should give many years of good use.
+But this depends on the vehicle and turbo being maintained in a regular fashion.
+This should be at a very minimum, in accordance with vehicle manufacturer recommendations.

 An oil and filter change are necessary whenever a new turbo is installed.

-Never underfill the sump when doing an oil change nor overfill the sump.
-An overfilled sump can create excess pressure and impede oil flow to turbocharger.
+An over-filled sump can create excess pressure and impede oil flow to the turbocharger.

-Any scavenge pump or oil restricting devices should also be tested for correct performance such as crack pressure testing.
+Any scavenge pump or oil restricting devices should also be tested for correct performance by crack pressure testing or such.

 Other Running Considerations for Turbocharger Maintenance

-As well as regular turbo maintenance, it is always good practice to warm an engine up by letting it idle for a minute of so until oil stabilises in head and turbo etc..
+As well as regular turbo maintenance, it is always good practice to warm an engine up by letting it idle for a minute or so until oil stabilizes in head and turbo.